splunk/public-o11y-docs/infrastructure/metrics-pipeline/data-dropping-impact.rst

 *********************************************************************

 .. meta::
-    :description: Learn about the impact of data dropping in metrics pipeline management.
+    :description: Learn about the impact of dropping incoming raw MTS in metrics pipeline management.

 |hr|